-Once of my favorite chickens breeds is the Wyandotte, the breed was actually developed in New York state in the late 1800’s.
+One of my favorite chicken breeds is the Wyandotte, the breed was actually developed in New York state in the late 1800’s.
 They are amazing birds that come in several different beautiful patterns including the popular silver laced pattern.

-My first flock of chickens from 2010 was half silver laced Wyandotte and half light Brahma with a handful of blue laced red Wyandottes.
-I still have one BLR Wyandotte and two Brahmas from that group.
+My first flock of chickens from 2010 was half silver-laced Wyandotte and half light Brahma with a handful of blue-laced red Wyandottes.

 I didn’t realize it at the time but the experts think there is a bit of dark Brahma in the murky genetic history of the Wyandotte chicken.
 So they were kind of very distant relatives.

-My best broody hen is a blue laced Red Wyandotte hen that I’ve had since that original flock, she’s very good at sitting and raising babies.
+My best broody hen was a blue-laced Red Wyandotte hen that was part of my original flock, she was great at sitting and raising babies.
 Oddly those two skills are not found in all broody hens.

-Wyandotte chickens have clean, yellow legs, rose combs and yellow skin.
-They lay large brown eggs, as a dual purpose breed they are also raised for meat weighing in around 6.5-8.5 pounds live weight.
+Wyandotte chickens have clean, yellow legs, rose combs, and yellow skin.
+They lay large brown eggs, and as a dual purpose breed they are also raised for meat weighing in around 6.5-8.5 pounds live weight.

 They might not be as common as buff Orpingtons or Rhode Island Reds but they aren’t hard to find via online hatchery.
 You might even get lucky and find them locally.